 So what is it exactly about these 3 Indian companies that caught News Corps’s eye ?
 “We are looking at the Indian market from a long term perspective.
 The acquisitions that we have made are relatively small and we are looking at growing theses businesses in the next 10 to 20 years.
 If someone just wants to raise money then we are probably not the best fit for such companies.
 We are looking at entrepreneurs who want to build a long term, scalable business with a strong business model.
 Other than that all three businesses are strongly data driven, something that is a big part of our strategy going forward, ” Mr. Narisetti said.

 So any other acquisitions in India on the cards ?
 “India is at a very interesting juncture right now and we do see a lot of opportunity here.
-That is all I would like to say !”
-Mr.Narisetti ends the interview of an interesting note that keeps us guessing !
+That is all I would like to say.”
+Mr.Narisetti ends the interview with an interesting note that keeps us guessing !

 (Original Image Credits : journalismfestival.com)